-The Paradox of a Mayfly (Døgnfluens paradoks) is a video installation which takes as it’s starting point the architecture of a local cinema in Lofoten (Norway) in relation to people’s recollections of the cinema as a place and space.
-The cinema was built in 1938 and shares location with the town hall.
-It has served an important role in the lives of local youth for generations, but it is a marginalised part of local official history.
+“Døgnfluens paradoks” (The Paradox of a Mayfly) takes as its starting point the architecture of a local cinema in Lofoten (Norway) in relation to the recollections of the building as a place and space.
+The institution has played a pivotal role in the lives of local youth for generations, sharing location with the townhall.
+But it has become a marginalised part of local official history.

-The installation is part of exhibition “Homage and Diversion.
-Reimagining a movie theatre” which also includes the photographer Kjell Ove Storvik, curated by Torill Østby Haaland, at NNKS (North Norwegian Art Centre), 2019.
+The installation was part of the exhibition “Homage and Diversion.
+Reimagining a movie theatre” which also includes the photographer K.O.
+Storvik, curated by Torill Østby Haaland, at NNKS (North Norwegian Art Centre), 2019.